-Grief, which usually involves a range of emotions, such as disbelief, despair, guilt, anger, and helplessness, is a normal response to the loss of a brother or sister.
-However, adult siblings are sometimes called "forgotten mourners" because their grief is often overshadowed by that of other family members, such as the person’s parents, spouse, or children.
+Grief is a normal response to the loss of a brother or sister.
+But adult siblings are sometimes called "forgotten mourners" because their grief is often overshadowed by the grief of other family members, such as the person’s parents, spouse, or children.

 Regardless of the type of relationship you had with your sibling, you have the right to grieve.
-Because family members and friends may not understand the role your sibling played in your life, it is important that you communicate your need for support to them.
-This support will help you better cope with the effects of your sibling’s death, such as:
+Family members and friends may not understand the role your sibling played in your life.
+So it is important to communicate to them that you need their support.

 The loss of a long-term relationship.
-Siblings are often deeply connected with each other, having been present in each other’s lives through all of their ups and downs.
-As a result, the death of a sibling may represent the loss of a friend, protector, and confidant with whom you share many memories.
-You may grieve the loss of your past relationship, as well as the role you pictured your brother or sister playing in your future.
+Siblings are often deeply connected with each other.
+They have been present in each other’s lives through all of their ups and downs.
+So their death may represent the loss of a friend, protector, and confidant with whom you share many memories.
+You may grieve the loss of your past relationship and the role you pictured your brother or sister playing in your future.

 Guilt.
-Sibling relationships can be complicated, with love and affection existing alongside rivalry, jealousy, and arguments.
-You may feel guilty about things you once said or did, or you may regret that you did not maintain a closer relationship.
-In addition, you may replay "what if" and "if only" scenarios in your mind.
+Sibling relationships can be complicated.
+They may involve love and affection existing alongside rivalry, jealousy, and arguments.
+You may feel guilty about things you once said or did.
+Or you may regret that you did not maintain a closer relationship.
+You may also replay "what if" and "if only" scenarios in your mind.
 Or you may experience "survivor guilt," questioning why you were spared, unlike your sibling.
 Learn more about coping with guilt .

 A fear of developing cancer.
 Because you and your siblings share many of the same genes, it is normal to worry that you could develop cancer as well.
 You may also be concerned that other family members will be diagnosed with the disease.
+Although cancer can run in families, most cancers are sporadic, meaning they occur by chance.
 Learn more about collecting and sharing your family cancer history .

 Tips for coping with the loss of a sibling

 Share your grief with other family members.
-Your entire family is grieving the loss of your brother or sister, but each person grieves in his or her own way.
-Talking about your shared grief can help you work through your pain and sadness together, sharing the burden and encouraging each other.
+Your entire family is grieving the loss of your brother or sister.
+But each person grieves in his or her own way.
+Talking about your shared grief can help you work through your pain and sadness together.

 Find support outside your family.
-Although it can be helpful to seek support from your family, it can also be hard for some family members to provide consolation while coping with their own grief.
+It can be helpful to seek support from your family.
+But it can also be hard for some family members to provide consolation while coping with their own grief.
 Consider talking about your loss with people outside your family, such as a close friend, a clergy member, or a grief counselor.
-In addition, support groups can provide a setting to talk with others who share and understand your experiences and feelings.
+Support groups can also provide a setting to talk with others who share and understand your experiences and feelings.

 Forgive yourself.
 Siblings compete, argue, and challenge each other.
 Forgive yourself for any unkind things you did or said or for things you wish you had done or said but did not.
 Forgive yourself for not maintaining a close enough relationship with your sibling.
 It does not mean you did not love him or her.

 Take care of your physical health.
 Help ease some of your fear about your personal cancer risk by focusing on developing and maintaining a healthy lifestyle.
 Have regular checkups and get medical tests as recommended by your doctor.
-Also, compile your family's cancer history and share it with your doctor, as well as other family members.
+Compile your family's cancer history and share it with your doctor and other family members.

 Take care of your mental health.
 Feeling extremely sad or numb are normal reactions to the loss of a sibling.
-But if these and other symptoms of depression do not begin to lessen over time, and feelings of hopelessness, anxiety , or anger begin to affect your daily life, ask your doctor about grief therapy.
-Depression related to grief can be treated with medication, when appropriate.
+But sometimes these and other symptoms of depression do not lessen over time, and feelings of hopelessness, anxiety , or anger can begin to affect your daily life.
+If you feel this way about your grief, ask your doctor about grief therapy.
+Depression related to grief can sometimes be treated with medication.

 Find ways to remember your sibling.
 As the pain of grief begins to ease, it may feel like you are beginning to forget your sibling.
 Finding ways to memorialize your brother or sister can help keep his or her memory alive and maintain a feeling of connection.
 You may decide to make a family memory book with pictures, stories, or other mementoes contributed by different family members.
-Or consider volunteering with a charity important to your sibling or with a cancer-related charity.
+Or consider volunteering with a cancer-related charity or one that was important to your sibling.
 Read more about ways to cope with grief .

 Parenting a child who has lost a sibling

 The death of a sibling is a tremendous loss for a child.
-However, parents are often preoccupied with their own grief, overlooking the needs of grieving siblings.
-A surviving child may feel the need to "fill in" for the deceased child or may worry that you would have preferred if he or she had died rather than his or her sibling.
+However, parents are often preoccupied with their own grief and overlook the needs of grieving siblings.
+A surviving child may feel the need to "fill in" for the deceased child or may worry that you would have preferred if he or she had died rather than the sibling.
 It is important for parents to recognize the grief of surviving siblings and to support them.

 Learn more about how parents can help children cope when a sibling has cancer and how to help a child or teenager who is grieving .